dapr/quickstarts/README.md

 ## How to use this repository

 ### Quickstarts
 A good place to start is the quickstarts at the root of the repository.
-Choose a Dapr building block, such as [service invocation](./service_invocation) or [pubsub](./pubsub) and familiarize yourself with the capability and how you can use its.
+Choose a Dapr building block, such as [service invocation](./service_invocation) or [pubsub](./pubsub) and familiarize yourself with the capability and how you can use it.

 | Dapr Quickstart | Description |
 |:--------------------:|:--------------------:|